iloveupal/classical-music-crud-tool/README.md

 5. For tests, we'll use **jest**.
    It has a clean api and it has integrations with technologies that we are using.

+### Approach

+I used a simple architecture for the node.js app.

+`Routes -> Controllers -> Models.`

+In my opinion, this model is very flexible: if we have more entities, the framework is rather simple: create a new routes directory, a new controller, a new model.
+If we need some heavy features, we can start adding services.
+I've also tried (not sure if I managed to) to maintain freedom from the database by encapsulating any database-related code.
+To ensure quality, I tested the backend as a whole.

 ### API

 #### READ